terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Overview/ApplicationLayering.txt

 Controller is mainly responsible for the below:

-* Controls of screen flow (mapping the request to the corresponding process and returning the result)
+* Controls the screen flow (mapping the request and returning the View corresponding to the result)
 * Calls services in the domain layer (executing main logic corresponding to the request)

 In Spring MVC, POJO class having ``@Controller`` annotation becomes the Controller class.

 .. note::

-  When storing the data in the session, controllers also have a role to controll the lifecycle of objects in the session.
+  When storing the client input data in the session, controllers also have a role to control the life cycle of data to be stored in the session.

 View
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-View's responsibilities is generating output to the client.
+View's responsibilities is generating output (including the UI provision) to the client.
 Returns output results in various formats such as HTML/PDF/Excel/JSON.

 In Spring MVC, all this is done by ``View`` class.

 .. tip::

-    If use the JSON or XML as output results at REST API or Ajax request,
+    If use the JSON or XML format output results for the REST API or Ajax request,
-    \ ``HttpMessageConverter``\  class plays this responsibility.
+    \ ``HttpMessageConverter``\  class plays View's responsibility.

     Details refer to ":doc:`../ArchitectureInDetail/REST`".